 What is the HESA Leadership concentration?

 The Higher Education and Student Affairs Leadership concentration is one of four concentrations in the Master of Arts Performance Driven Leadership program.
-It is designed to prepare reflective scholar-practitioners for careers in the field of student affairs.
+It is designed to prepare reflective scholar-practitioners for careers in the field of student affairs in higher education.
+Distinctive to HESA is an emphasis on the centrality of diversity and inclusiveness in higher education: one of the ways this is actualized is through a required and individually designed Diversity Cognate.

 What type of job can I get with a degree in HESA Leadership?